semantic-flow/sflo/documentation/principle.pseudo-immutability.md

 id: ngw89xo9m9jop5b3o32dwwd
 title: pseudo-immutability
 desc: ''
-updated: 1751857654812
+updated: 1755850422047
 created: 1751817577224
 ---

-In a filesystem-based structure like a [[sflo.concept.mesh]], you can't really prevent changes.
-But some things in a mesh should be treated as immutable, like [[sflo.concept.mesh.resource.element.flow.snapshot.version]] and [[sflo.concept.relative-identifier]].
+In a filesystem-based structure like a [[concept.mesh]], you can't really prevent changes.
+But some things in a mesh should be treated as immutable, like [[concept.mesh.resource.element.flow.snapshot.version]] and [[concept.relative-identifier]].

 **Pseudo-immutability** acknowledges that things might be changed, for various reasons: